 This wasn't off to a good start.

 When we got to the other wall, Vickie told me patiently that I needed to move my whole body together, and push my butt up and down.
 I was already being labeled the weak link, albeit kindly so.
 Next we had to try floating on our backs, and sculling lightly across the width of the pool.
-One by one everyone drifted across in a brightly colored cascade as I tried stubbornly to raise my fat tail off the bottom of the pool.
+One by one everyone drifted across in a brightly coloured cascade as I tried stubbornly to raise my fat tail off the bottom of the pool.
 With every attempt I just dunked my head back below the surface, and I rose and fell gasping for air like a convulsing otter.
 Vickie came over to hold my tail, and Marielle waded over, visibly concerned as well.

 I was annoyed at how badly I was doing, but tried not to be discouraged.
 I flapped my way to the wall and gathered some optimism for the next stroke.
 I followed Vickie along with the arm gestures to try getting the technique down.